<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=643855279873876&amp;ev=PageView&amp;noscript=1">

 • Are there any required large lecture hall classes?

-• Is there a particular methodology promoted within the school or within a certain major that might be worth considering in relationship to your learning disability or attention disorder (e.g. group projects, more papers than tests, application of ideas rather than recall)?
+• Is there a particular methodology promoted within the school or within a certain major that might be worth considering concerning your learning disability or attention disorder (e.g. group projects, more papers than tests, application of ideas rather than recall)?

-• Are the professors open and willing to meeting with the students?
+• Are the professors open and willing to meet with the students?

 Questions Regarding Support Services on Campus

-• Academic Advising / Coaching: Do you offer individual advising and support beyond just course selection and/or career advising?
+• Academic advising or coaching: Do you offer individual advising and support beyond just course selection or career advising?

-• Supplemental Online Learning Systems: Do you offer additional online support for any subjects, such as ALEKS (Assessment and LEarning in Knowledge Spaces)?
+• Supplemental online learning systems: Do you offer additional online support, like ALEKS (Assessment and LEarning in Knowledge Spaces)?

 When Jenna was in middle school, she struggled in most of her classes.
-By the time eighth grade rolled around, Jenna did not take her school work seriously.
-At her lowest point, one of her teachers put her in the front corner and told her to stand there until the end of the class - essentially complete humiliation for a 14 year old girl.
-As a result of her academic history, her eighth grade teachers recommended her for two on-level and three below-level classes for high school.
+By the time 8th grade rolled around, Jenna did not take her schoolwork seriously.
+At her lowest point, one of her teachers put her in the front corner and told her to stand there until the end of the class, essentially complete humiliation for a 14-year-old girl.
+As a result of her academic history, her 8th-grade teachers recommended her for two on-level and three below-level classes for high school.

 However, over that summer Jenna asked her parents if she could get tested to see if she had any learning disabilities because she felt frustrated that she struggled to concentrate in school.
 The testing revealed that she had ADHD, and as a result, she was given a 504 plan with support services.
-During freshman year, she did better but still struggled while trying to get her medication dosing correct and learning how to study for the first time in her life.
+During freshman year, she did better but still struggled while trying to get her medication dosage correct and learning how to study for the first time in her life.
 She ended freshman year with a 2.8 / 4.0.
-However, she did perform well enough in her English class to be moved up to honors English for tenth grade and on-level for all other classes.
+However, she did perform well enough in her English class to be moved up to honors English for 10th grade and on level for all other classes.

-Determined to do better, she applied herself during her sophomore year and ended the year with a 3.3 / 4.0 GPA and an A in her honors English class, which led her to believe that she could challenge herself even more in eleventh grade.
+Determined to do better, she applied herself during her sophomore year and ended the year with a 3.3 / 4.0 GPA and an A in her honors English class, which led her to believe she could challenge herself even more in 11th grade.
 As a result, she took three honors classes and received A’s in all of them, ending her junior year with a 3.8 / 4.0.
-In addition, she studied vigorously for the ACT and scored a 29, much higher than her eighth grade teacher who put her in the corner would have ever imagined.
+In addition, she studied vigorously for the ACT and scored a 29, much higher than her 8th grade teacher who put her in the corner would have ever imagined.
 Her 3.3 cumulative GPA did not tell her story of perseverance, hard work, and self-motivation, and her 2.8 GPA for freshman year might have been taken more negatively without context.
-As a result, she told her story in her college essay because her application would have be incomplete without it.
-Consequently, she was accepted into every school to which she applied, and in fact, several admission officers sent her hand-written notes expressing their admiration for her courage over the years and thanking her for telling her story.
+As a result, she told her story in her college essay because her application would have been incomplete without it.
+Consequently, she was accepted into every school to which she applied.
+In fact, several admission officers sent her hand-written notes expressing their admiration for her courage over the years and thanking her for telling her story.

-Section 3: Should I let my college know about my learning disabilities or attention disorder once accepted and enrolled in a college?
+Should I let my college know about my learning disabilities or attention disorders once accepted and enrolled in a college?

 Step 1: Register with the Disabilities Office Before Classes Begin

-• Over the summer before freshman year, contact the disabilities office and find out the process to receive accommodations.
+• Over the summer before freshman year, contact the disabilities office and find out the process for receiving accommodations

 • Provide the disabilities office with current paperwork.
-Some colleges may want paperwork that is less than three years old; others may accept documentation that is older.
-The college may also want a copy of an up to date educational assessment.
+Some colleges may want paperwork that is less than three years old; others may accept older documentation.
+The college may also want a copy of an up-to-date educational assessment

 • Some colleges may not accept your IEP or 504 plan as sole evidence of your disability.
-However, the RISE Act of 2017, introduced to Congress last June, proposes that post-secondary institutions accept IEPs, 504 plans, and other documentation as evidence of a disability for students requesting accommodations.
-This act will eliminate the need for parents to spend time and money on additional documentation to prove their student's disability.
+However, the RISE Act of 2017 proposes that post-secondary institutions accept IEPs, 504 plans, and other documentation as evidence of a disability for students requesting accommodations.
+This act will eliminate the need for parents to spend time and money on additional documentation to prove their student's disability

 Step 2: Review & Agree on Accommodations

-• Most disabilities offices will meet with you individually to go over your documentation.
+• Most disability offices will meet with you individually to go over your documentation

 Step 3: Meet with Professors

 • Typically, the student is responsible for arranging the time and place to take tests and exams.
-Often times, the student may need to contact the professor a week or two in advance to schedule, and the student may need to arrange time at the testing center as well.
+Oftentimes, the student may need to contact the professor a week or two in advance to schedule, and the student may need to arrange time at the testing center

 Step 4: Continue Communicating with the Disabilities Center